Guide for homeowners · Funding

 What home improvement grants are available in Northern Ireland in 2026?

-The main routes in 2026 are the new Warm Healthy Homes Strategy and its fund (which has replaced the Affordable Warmth and Warm Home schemes), NISEP insulation funding, the Disabled Facilities Grant for adaptations, and NIHE mandatory repair grants for unfit homes.
-There is also a time-limited Phoenix cashback for switching to natural gas, which is a commercial offer rather than a government grant.
+The main routes in 2026 are the NIHE-run Affordable Warmth Scheme (still the main open energy grant while its successor is designed), NISEP insulation funding, the Disabled Facilities Grant for adaptations, and NIHE mandatory repair grants for unfit homes.
+The Phoenix cashback for switching to natural gas, a commercial offer rather than a government grant, ended on 30 June 2026.
+The new £150 million Warm Healthy Homes Fund is not open yet: it is expected from April 2027.
 The landscape is mid-transition, so the single most important step is to confirm what is currently open directly with the NI Housing Executive or nidirect before you rely on any scheme.

 Is the Affordable Warmth Scheme still open in NI?